 Each response specifically invited for this project was reviewed by Mona Oraby (Editor of The Immanent Frame and Assistant Professor of Law, Jurisprudence, and Social Thought at Amherst College) and Daniel Vaca (Editorial Board member of The Immanent Frame and the Robert Gale Noyes Assistant Professor of Humanities at Brown University).
 Contributors received at least one set, and often several rounds, of substantive comments before their responses were copy edited by Olivia Whitener (Editorial Associate for The Immanent Frame).

 The first iteration of the project will be launched in three phases throughout the 2019-2020 academic year.
-Phase I will be published from November-December 2019 (spirit, body, science, and performance); Phase II from January-March 2020 (economy, belief, media, space/place, and human); and Phase III from April-June 2020 (race, enchantment/disenchantment, modernity, affect, and memory).
+Phase I will be published from November-December 2019 (spirit, body, science, and performance); Phase II from January-March 2020 (economy, belief, media, space/place, and human); and Phase III from April-June 2020 (affect, enchantment/disenchantment, race, memory, and modernity).
 Within each phase, terms will be launched approximately every two weeks.

 Staggered launches allow us to adapt the project for greater usability as we receive feedback from readers.